alexfioto/Seinfeld-Chatbot/README.md

 Using dialogue from the television show Seinfeld, I am attempting to create a generative chatbot using a seq2seq model and accuracy as my objective performance metric.
 I will utilize the keras deep learning library to implement my project.

 The Seinfeld dialogue dataset has been downloaded from Kaggle.
-The data set consists diaglogue from the complete series.
+The data set consists of diaglogue from the complete series.

 https://www.kaggle.com/thec03u5/seinfeld-chronicles